mprinc/vuejs.org/src/v2/guide/render-function.md

 After adding `functional: true`, updating the render function of our anchored heading component would require adding the `context` argument, updating `this.$slots.default` to `context.children`, then updating `this.level` to `context.props.level`.

-Since functional components are just functions, they're much cheaper to render.
+<span class='important'>Since functional components are just functions, they're much cheaper to render</span>.

-They're also very useful as wrapper components.
+They're also very useful as <span class='definition'>wrapper components</span>.
 For example, when you need to:

-- Programmatically choose one of several other components to delegate to
+- <span class='definition'>Programmatically choose one of several other components to delegate</span> to
-- Manipulate children, props, or data before passing them on to a child component
+- <span class='definition'>Manipulate children, props, or data before passing them on to a child component</span>

 Here's an example of a `smart-list` component that delegates to more specific components, depending on the props passed to it: